isabella232/relay-mesh-tandberg-1000-classic/Readme.md

 <a name="what-is-relay-mesh"></a>
 ## What is Relay Mesh?

 **Relay** is a video conferencing endpoint control system created by [Blue Jeans](https://www.bluejeans.com/).
 It lets you synchronize your calendars to endpoints, join scheduled Blue Jeans meetings with one touch, and control the endpoints from a tablet or any [API](https://relay.bluejeans.com/docs/) client.
-It supports a [bunch of different endpoints already](https://swdl.bluejeans.com/relay/docs/Requirements.pdf).
+It integrates with a [bunch of different endpoints](https://swdl.bluejeans.com/relay/docs/Requirements.pdf) already.

 **Relay Mesh** is an HTTP interface that allows Relay to integrate with otherwise unsupported endpoints.
-If you create an HTTP server that implements this interface and controls your endpoints, then Relay will be able to control your endpoints.
+If you create and run an HTTP server that implements this interface and controls your endpoints, then Relay will be able to control your endpoints.

-See the [**Relay API docs**](https://relay.bluejeans.com/docs/mesh.html) for more details and API specifications for Mesh.
+See the [**Relay API docs**](https://relay.bluejeans.com/docs/mesh.html) for precise API specifications and more details about Mesh.

-<a name="why-does-mesh-exist"></a>
+<a name="when-should-i-use-mesh"></a>
-### Why does Mesh exist?
+### When should I use Mesh?

 Imagine you're already using Relay to attend your scheduled and ad-hoc meetings on your Cisco, Lifesize, Polycom, StarLeaf, Tely, or Sony video conferencing endpoints using their built-in calendar interface, the Relay Touch Android or iOS apps, or a custom API client integration.
-LIfe is good, and joining meetings is easy.
+Life is good, and joining meetings is easy.

 Now you want to do the same thing with a different kind of endpoint, one that Relay doesn't natively support.
-You could, in theory, write a web server that controlled your endpoint, make it imitate the admin interface of a Polycom endpoint (for example), and then provision it in Relay using a Polycom Control Protocol.
-Unfortunately, that's not a perfect solution, because it's a decent amount of work for you to figure out how to spoof a Polycom API, and the way a Listener Service controls a Polycom endpoint might change, leaving your fake endpoint broken.
+You could, in theory, write a web server that controlled your endpoint, make it imitate the admin interface of a supported endpoint (Polycom, for example), and then provision it in Relay using a Polycom Control Protocol.
+Unfortunately, that's not a perfect solution, because it's a large amount of work for you to spoof a Polycom API, and the way a Listener Service controls a Polycom endpoint might change, leaving your fake endpoint broken.

 To solve this, Relay allows you to provision an endpoint using a very generic, stable Control Protocol called Mesh.
 It's not vendor-specific, and it's very easy to implement.
-All you have to do is expose an HTTP server like this one that conforms to the Mesh interface, and then make it control your specific endpoint using whatever admin interface the endpoint offers.
+All you have to do is create an HTTP server like this one that exposes a few specific REST API methods.
+Then you make those API methods control your endpoint using whatever remote control interface it offers, whether it's HTTP, SOAP, Websockets, AMF, SSH, Telnet, raw TCP sockets, RS-232 serial, or infrared remote.

 <a name="requirements"></a>
 ## Requirements